Rotating planets in Newtonian gravity

 The idea of a ring around Earth can not be entertained, but the planet Mars is another matter.
 The trajectory for Mars was calculated with the equatorial bulge ratio $\epsilon = 1/135$.
-We fixed the value of $\eta $ at .1 as for earth and for each of a sequence of values of $N$ we searched for the value of $\xi$ that gives the best approximation to the idealized shape of planet Mars.
-The lowest value of $N$ for which such a fit exists is $N = .8$.
+We fixed the value of $\eta $ at .1 as for Earth and for each of a sequence of values of $N$ we searched for the value of $\xi$ that gives the best approximation to the idealized shape of planet Mars.
+The lowest value of $N$ for which such a fit exists is $N = .8$. \b

 It is notorious that Mars shows clear evidence of having once been furrowed with large gulleys by the action of water (on the southern hemisphere).
 It has been widely interpreted in terms of a cataclysmic event, eons past.
-Our calculations suggest that the value of $N$ was once lower, that a ring actually did exist around Mars, and that the ring, consisting mostly of water or ice, disappeared as a result of the increase in $N$.
+Our calculations suggest that the value of $N$ was once lower, that a ring actually did exist around Mars, and that the ring (consisting mostly of water or ice) disappeared as a result of the slow increase in $N$.
 The alternative, that the ring may have fallen as the result of a passage very close to Earth, is less appealing, since we regard the ring as natural and expect it to resume its original shape after a shock.
-If it did not, then it means that the property $N$ has evolved and that the equations of motion no longer support the ring. \bb
+If it did not, then it means that the property $N$ has evolved and that the equations of motion no longer supports a ring.
+The absence of surface features on the northern hemisphere also supports the idea that the fall of the ring was relatively non violent.
+For information about the Geology of mars see Carr and Head (2010) [25] and Carr, M. [26]. \bb